 - a.
-All non-exam assignments such as Active Learning Templates (ALTs), projects, papers, and presentations will be evaluated and graded based upon the associated rubric. - b.
-Rubrics will be provided to the student with points awarded and feedback as necessary.
+All non-exam assignments such as Active Learning Templates (ALTs), projects, papers, and presentations (list is not all-inclusive) will be evaluated and graded based upon the associated rubric. - b.
+Rubrics will be provided to the student that outline required assignment elements and allotted points.